WalletConnect/relay/README.md

 >
 > We __do not recommend__ its use and recommend to wait for the new open source version which we are actively working on.
 >
 > __Self-hosting is currently not supported__ and WalletConnect will not provide support for implementations relying on self-hosting until announced otherwise.
-We recently closed a new funding round to support a decentralized network which will in turn support self-hosting again.

 # WalletConnect Relay